Areas of Focus

 Using Artificial Intelligence to Improve Cardiometabolic Health: Validating a Kidney Transplant Derailers Index to Predict Transplant Drop-Out Risk for African American and Hispanic Patients (Project Lead: Amy Waterman, PhD)

-This pilot project is funded by the National Institutes of Health’s Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity (AIM-AHEAD) program.
-The purpose of this project is to identify a set of clinical, socioeconomic and other variables correlated with a patient’s failure to complete transplant evaluation in a large, multiethnic population, and utilize machine learning to develop and validate the Kidney Transplant Derailers Index (KTDI 2.0) incorporating novel clinical and community level variables.
+This pilot project was funded by the National Institutes of Health’s Artificial Intelligence/Machine Learning Consortium to Advance Health Equity and Researcher Diversity (AIM-AHEAD) program.
+The purpose of this project was to identify a set of variables correlated with a patient’s failure to complete transplant evaluation in a large, multiethnic population, and utilize machine learning to develop and validate the Kidney Transplant Derailers Index (KTDI 2.0) incorporating novel clinical and community level variables.

 Research Funded through Foundations and Other Sources

-The Living Donation Storytelling Project (Project Lead: LaShara Davis, PhD)
+The Living Donation Storytelling Project (Project Lead: Amy Waterman, PhD)

-Linked by Love Edutainment Project (Project Lead: LaShara Davis, PhD)
+Linked by Love Edutainment Project (Project Lead: Amy Waterman, PhD)

-Paired Donation Research and Education through the National Kidney Registry (NKR) (Project Lead: Amy Waterman, PhD)
+Deceased Donation Research Collaborative (Project Lead: Amy Waterman, PhD)